ericstrobl/CCI/README.md

 # Cyclic Causal Inference (CCI)

 CCI is a constraint-based algorithm for causal discovery with cycles, latent variables and/or selection bias.
-CCI feels like FCI, but CCI can handle cycles.
+Running CCI feels like running FCI, but CCI can handle cycles.

 CCI discovers the maximal almost ancestral graph (MAAG) of some directed graph G, provided that the global Markov property and d-separation faithfulness holds according to G. Such properties are reasonable when G is the directed graph of an SEM-IE and linearity holds for example.